McCoy Stadium: Closure and demolition

-Without the PawSox as a tenant, the future of McCoy Stadium is unclear.
-In December 2019, Pawtucket's mayor, Donald Grebien, indicated options include bringing another minor league team to Pawtucket or "tearing the ballpark down for a new use."
+Without the PawSox as a tenant, the future of McCoy Stadium became unclear.
+In December 2019, Pawtucket mayor Donald Grebien indicated alternatives to either bring another minor league team to Pawtucket or demolish the ballpark for a new use.
+The stadium sat vacant starting in 2021; the condition of the ballpark deteriorated due to the lack of active development on the property.

 In May 2021, Grebien noted future opportunity with independent baseball leagues, or governmental use such as a public safety complex or high school.
 In December 2021, Grebien endorsed the explorations of a city panel which proposed total demolition of the city-owned site for the construction of a high school complex that would consolidate and replace the district's two existing schools.
-Initial renderings by SLAM architecture group show a 4-story academic complex with athletic facilities and an emphasis on CTE space.
-No official exploration or bids for designs have happened yet.
+Initial renderings by SLAM architecture group showed a four-story academic complex with athletic facilities and an emphasis on CTE space.
+In November 2022, Pawtucket voters approved a $330 million bond to construct a new high school at the McCoy Stadium site.
+The proposed 482000 sqft high school campus would consolidate Shea and Tolman high schools into one building for 2,500 students.